BBN, Oct 6, 2025 – I’m using racks of AI machines to MINE human knowledge...

 It's probably good to frame this properly.

-Uh and the innovation actually of the American Constitution was that it ensured that there would be no prior restraint on speech from the federal government.
+And the innovation, actually, of the American Constitution was that it ensured that there would be no prior restraint on speech from the federal government.

-So the FDA really is a throwback to the Han of Aryan Kings of England, George III, in that they're imposing a prior restraint on the communication of truthful information.
+So the FDA really is a throwback to the Hanoverian kings of England, George III, in that they're imposing a prior restraint on the communication of truthful information.

-The uh Congress passes legislation that codifies a prior review process, and then uh that raises all kinds of problems.
+And then that raises all kinds of problems.

-And I win a case called Pearson versus Shalela, which holds that whole regime at FDA unconstitutional and requires the FDA to qualify allow qualified claims to be made rather than suppressing claims outright that were backed by science but not conclusively true.
+And I win a case called Pearson versus Shalala, which holds that whole regime at FDA unconstitutional and requires the FDA to allow qualified claims to be made rather than suppressing claims outright that were backed by science, but not conclusively true.

-So, following that, after I won this case called Pearson versus Shalela, which ended FDA censorship of dietary supplement-based folic acid claims, among others, that it reduced the incidence of neural tube defect births, spina bifid and anencephaly by as much as 80 percent, 800 micrograms of folic acid could reduce the risk by that much.
+So following that, after I won this case called Pearson versus Shalala, which ended FDA censorship of dietary supplement-based folic acid claims, among others, that it reduced the incidence of neural tube defect births, spina bifida and anencephaly by as much as 80%, 800 micrograms of folic acid could reduce the risk by that much.

-Um the FDA uh started to receive heat uh session after session in Congress with members introducing legislation trying to change the law to allow more health claims.
+The FDA started to receive heat session after session in Congress with members introducing legislation trying to change the law to allow more health claims.

 And one of those pieces of legislation was this thing called the FDA Modernization Act.